See what the Dodow sleep aid can do for your sleepless nights

 Technique and tips

-Staring at a pulsing light and breathing to the rhythm might sound like a an odd ritual, but I found it was easier to get used to than I'd anticipated.
+Staring at a pulsing light and breathing to the rhythm might sound like a an odd ritual, but I found it was easier to get used to than I anticipated.

 The light is a gentle color and less than one lux, so it isn't harsh on the eyes.
 And it's easy to get used to the breathing pattern the light dictates.
 It doesn't go too fast or too slow, just slow enough to get you relaxing.
 I found it most helpful not to worry too much about being exactly right — just do your best to follow the pattern.
 You may want to use the 20-minute cycle when you're getting started.
 After a while, it should become easier to sync with the light and easier to fall asleep.
 After just a few nights, I used the eight-minute cycle and dozed off before it ended.